jussivirkkala/Hikvision-Set/README.md

 # Hikvision-Set

 Hik-Set is a simple utility to change Day/Night/Auto mode of 1-2 Hikvision camera.
 Used for controlling day/night mode of https://stratuseeg.com/ cameras.
-NO RESPONSIBILITY TAKEN FOR USE!
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND...

 ## Version history